aleccedwards/aleccedwards.github.io/_pages/about.md

 Intelligent Machines and Systems [(AIMS)](https://aims.robots.ox.ac.uk/).
 I'm supervised by Alessandro Abate as part of [OxCAV](https://oxcav.web.ox.ac.uk/) in the Department of Computer Science.

-My research interested lie at the intersection of artifical intelligence and formal verification.
-In particular, I'm interested in how these two fields can combine to help us create safer and more trustworthy models.
+My research interests lie at the intersection of artifical intelligence and formal verification.
+In particular, I'm interested in how these two fields can combine to help us build safer and more trustworthy models.